rcmetcalf/rcmetcalf.github.io/_posts/2015-09-15-module-2-report.md

 * Read assigned texts, both online and in textbooks <br>
 * Write essays, module reports, and other written assignments <br>
 * Study for exams and quizzes <br>
-* Go to academic advising appointments <br>
+* Go to academic advising appointments <br><br>
 <a name="section2.2">b.
 Information I use to perform each task:</a><br>
 * Notes are copied from the professor's lecture -- written notes are kept in spiral notebooks, and typed notes are kept in separate class-specified docx files in my computer's "Documents" folder <br>
 * Readings are either downloaded from the web or found in a textbook -- online readings are kept in my "Downloads" folder, and textbooks just find a home on my desk, dresser, or backpack for easy access
 * Slides or other visual aids used in the lecture are downloaded as extra reference for notes -- these files are downloaded from the class website or Sakai and usually kept only in my "Downloads" folder (I rarely move them to my "Documents" folder) <br>
 * Online sources and text sources are used to compile research for essays -- for online sources, I either bookmark the webpage or copy & paste the URL into a text editor document.
 I use sticky notes and highlighters to mark information in texts <br>
 * I combine all of the above information sources to study -- if I create a special study guide, I place it on my desktop for easy access while studying <br>
-* To schedule academic advising appointments, I access the UNC Advising website -- I receive emails after scheduling appointments and leave them "unread" as reminders to attend <br>
+* To schedule academic advising appointments, I access the UNC Advising website -- I receive emails after scheduling appointments and leave them "unread" as reminders to attend <br><br>
 <a name="section2.3">c.
 How I organize these items in my workspace</a><br>
 * My class notes are all contained in separate docx files, differentiated by class.
 For example, my notes for <em>JOMC 137</em>, Intro to Advertising and Public Relations, are all kept in a word document named "jomc-137."
 Each individual JOMC 137 class I attend receives its own tab with notes, and has a label indicating the date of that class.
 I like to use the "Notebook Template" in Microsoft Word specifically because of this tab feature!
 Here's an example of a typical page in my digital notebook: <br>
 <image src="https://cloud.githubusercontent.com/assets/13002608/9922905/208ee426-5cbc-11e5-965c-6a470a223ad2.png" />
 <center>Note the dated tabs and highlighted headings.
 I also use various levels of bullet points to denote content hierarchy.</center><br>
-*
+* I wish I could say I was more organized, but I do not create separate folders for class content (readings or slides) that I download online.
+I heavily rely on the "search" function in Mac's Finder to locate content on my computer.
+These method works fairly well in my documents folder, where I name many of the files.
+It has not proven very effective in my downloads folder, because I often do not name or do not remember the name of the particular files; however, arranging files by "Date Modified" helps me sort out the relevant information.<br>
+* For physical content, such as textbooks and notebooks, I store less-utilized textbooks on my bedroom shelf -- out of the way.
+Textbooks and notebooks that are accessed more than once a week get prime real estate on my desk and dresser.
+These locations are much less organized than the bookshelf, though, because textbooks are always being exchanged for different subject books.<br>
 <strong><a name="section3">Task 2</a></strong><br>
 <image src="https://cloud.githubusercontent.com/assets/13002608/9922905/208ee426-5cbc-11e5-965c-6a470a223ad2.png" />
 <image src="https://cloud.githubusercontent.com/assets/13002608/9922907/2236c9ba-5cbc-11e5-825f-c1bef8e7de50.png" />